 How can I avoid UK visa refusal?

-To avoid UK visa refusal, provide complete and accurate documentation, demonstrate sufficient funds with clear income sources, show strong ties to your home country through employment and family, maintain consistency across all application materials, explain any unusual circumstances in a cover letter, and disclose previous refusals honestly while explaining how your situation has improved.
+Provide complete and accurate documentation, demonstrate sufficient funds with clear income sources, show strong ties to your home country through employment and family, maintain consistency across all application materials, explain any unusual circumstances in a cover letter, and disclose previous refusals honestly while explaining how your situation has improved.

 What is the difference between eligibility and suitability refusal?